A mock service simulates a real backend service. It contains one or more mock responses.

-Click on “Add Service” from WSDL on the Services page:
+Import from WSDL on the Services page:

 Select WSDL from the disk and click

-In a short time, a new mock service is created and its properties are pre-populated.
-Update these properties if required and click “Save”:
+A new mock service is created, and its properties are pre-populated.

 MockMotor creates a single response for each operation from the provided WSDL.
-However, these responses are by default configured to return a SOAP Fault:

-Creating a New Mock Service from Swagger
+Creating a New Mock Service from OpenAPI (aka Swagger)

-Select the Swagger file from the disk and click “Import”:
+Select an OpenAPI file from the disk and click

-MockMotor will create a new REST service:
+MockMotor creates a new REST mock service:

 Cloning Mock Service to Another Environment

 A service can be cloned to another environment.